JSenpai/require-worker/readme.md

 &nbsp; &nbsp; `cwd` - directory for the module to be forked under

-&nbsp; &nbsp; `wrapRequire` - true/false, true if requireWorker.initModule is not called in the module (a usual npm installed module or an internal nodejs module).
+&nbsp; &nbsp; `wrapRequire` - true/false, true if requireWorker.initModule is not called in the module (a usual npm installed module or an internal Nodejs module).

 **`worker.call(methodName[,arguments..])`** Call a method on the module/worker.
 Returns a promise